nhsconnect/gpconnect/pages/development/development_branch_surgeries.md

 In order to do this, every `Schedule` resource has an associated `Location` resource which represents the surgery that the appointment will take place at, including the surgery's name, address and contact details.

 To retrieve the patient's preferred surgery (assigned when they registered with the practice), a reference to the surgery `Location` is held in `Patient.registrationDetails.preferredBranchSurgery`.
-This can be used to identify appointments at their preferred surgery by comparing the logical id against that of `Location` resources held in a `Schedule`.
+This can be used to identify appointments at the patient's preferred surgery by comparing it's logical id with that of the `Location` resource referenced from a `Schedule`.